 Here are a few more gold mines I've found in low paying magazines to visit exciting places around the U.S. and overseas:

-Renaissance magazine has published a couple dozen of my articles since 2008.
+Renaissance magazine has published 23 of my articles since 2008.
 This magazine is for lovers of all things medieval, living history re-enactors, and others who enjoy getting dressed up in period costumes and attending medieval faires.
-(You’d be surprised at how many people like to do this!)
+You’d be surprised at how many people enjoy doing this!

-My assignments with Ren magazine have taken me to some amazing events around England, Scotland, Wales, Belgium, Paris, and Prague.
+My assignments with Renaissance magazine have taken me to some amazing events around England, Scotland, Wales, Belgium, Paris, and Prague.

 Writing for military magazines in the U.S. and U.K. has led to free museum tours in England, France, Luxembourg, Belgium, the Netherlands, Germany, Finland, Scotland, Spain, Budapest, and several destinations in the U.S.